 Use of Mann-Whitney:

-Mann-Whitney U test is used for every field, but is frequently used in psychology, healthcare, nursing, business, and many other disciplines.
-For example, in psychology, it is used to compare attitude or behavior, etc. In medicine, it is used to know the effect of two medicines and whether they are equal or not.
-It is also used to know whether or not a particular medicine cures the ailment or not.
-In business, it can be used to know the preferences of different people and it can be used to see if that changes depending on location.
+Researchers use the test in every field, but they frequently apply it in psychology, healthcare, nursing, business, and many other disciplines.
+For example, in psychology, it is used to compare attitude or behavior, etc. In medicine, researchers use it to compare the effects of two medicines and determine if they are equal.
+They also use it to test whether a particular medicine cures an ailment.
+In business, companies use it to understand the preferences of different people and see if location affects those preferences.

 Types of question examined using the Mann-Whitney U